voyage215/fastmcp/README.md

 *   **Simple Server Creation:** Build MCP servers with minimal boilerplate using intuitive decorators (`@tool`, `@resource`, `@prompt`).
 *   **Powerful Clients:** Programmatically interact with *any* MCP server, regardless of how it was built.
-*   **Flexible Proxying:** Create proxy servers to expose existing MCP servers or clients with modifications, or **convert between transport protocols** (e.g., expose a Stdio server via SSE for web access).
+*   **Proxy MCP Servers:** Create proxy servers to expose existing MCP servers or clients with modifications, or **convert between transport protocols** (e.g., expose a Stdio server via SSE for web access).
-*   **Server Mounting:** Compose complex applications by mounting multiple FastMCP servers together.
+*   **Compose MCP Servers:** Compose complex applications by mounting multiple FastMCP servers together.
 *   **API Generation:** Automatically create MCP servers from existing **OpenAPI specifications** or **FastAPI applications**.
 *   **Pythonic Interface:** Designed with familiar Python patterns like decorators and type hints.
 *   **Context Injection:** Easily access core MCP capabilities like sampling, logging, and progress reporting within your functions.